djgalati/Assembly-Code/README.md

-# accelerometer
+# Assembly Code
-includes the part of the program to roll the ball around via tilting the board
+Code in this repo has been written to program microcontrollers such as the MSP430 and the 68K